 In 2014, the tourism sector contributed US Dollars 10.69 billion in foreign exchange, 10.3 million are employed in the tourism sector, giving a share of 4.01 percent to our Gross National Product (GNP).
 While Indonesia’s Tourism is ranked at no. 70 in the world according to the World Economic Forum.
 Based on these achievements, therefore, the 2015 target of 10 million International arrivals and 254 domestic trips are within reach, said Yahya.

 Meanwhile from Bali it is reported that direct arrivals to Indonesia’s prime tourist destination experienced a hefty growth of 14.78 percent reaching 3.41 million direct foreign arrivals, compared to 2.97 million the same period in 2013.
 These entered mostly by air but also by cruise ships, said Panusunan Siregar, Head of the Provincial National Statistics Board in Denpasar.
-With a target of 2.9 million tourists for 2014, Bali has already exceeded its annual target.

 The majority of visitors to Bali came from the following nations:

 Indonesia is the fourth-largest nation in the world with more than 267 million people.
 The country is comprised of more than 17,500 islands, including Bali, Borneo, Java, Lombok, Sumatra and Sulawesi.
 Learn more about Indonesia.